Students with Disabilities

 The Section 504 Grievance Compliance Coordinator (or his designee) shall investigate the complaint (i.e., identify and obtain relevant evidence, identify and obtain statements from relevant witnesses) and afford all interested persons an opportunity to submit relevant evidence.
 The Complainant may also present witnesses relative to the complaint.
 The Section 504 Grievance Compliance Coordinator will maintain the files and records relating to such grievances.
 The Section 504 Grievance Compliance Coordinator will issue a written decision on the grievance no later than 30 days after its filing.

-The person filing the grievance may appeal the decision of the Section 504 Grievance Compliance Coordinator by writing to ISSA’s Executive Director, Dr. Salvatore A. Arria, 1015 Mark Avenue, Carpinteria, CA 93013 who can be reached at 800-892-4772 or by email at email@example.com within 15 days of receiving the Section 504 Grievance Coordinator’s decision.
-ISSA’s Executive Director shall issue a written decision in response to the appeal no later than 30 days after its filing.
+The person filing the grievance may appeal the decision of the Section 504 Grievance Compliance Coordinator by writing to International Sports Sciences Association’s Executive Director, Dr. Salvatore A. Arria, 1015 Mark Avenue, Carpinteria, CA 93013 who can be reached at 800-650-4772 or by email at email@example.com within 15 days of receiving the Section 504 Grievance Coordinator’s decision.
+The Executive Director shall issue a written decision in response to the appeal no later than 30 days after its filing.

 The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination on the basis of disability with the U. S. Department of Education, Office for Civil Rights.

-ISSA will take all steps to prevent recurrence of any harassment or other discrimination and to correct discriminatory effects where appropriate.
-ISSA will make appropriate arrangements to ensure that disabled persons are provided other accommodations, if needed, to participate in this grievance process.
+International Sports Sciences Association will take all steps to prevent recurrence of any harassment or other discrimination and to correct discriminatory effects where appropriate.
+International Sports Sciences Association will make appropriate arrangements to ensure that disabled persons are provided other accommodations, if needed, to participate in this grievance process.
 The Section 504 Compliance Coordinator will be responsible for such arrangements.